Codesaur1618/google_landmark_recognition/README.md

 # Google Landmark Recognition Model

-This repository contains a machine learning model for landmark recognition developed by [Your Name].
-The model is trained on the dataset obtained from the Kaggle competition: Landmark Recognition 2020.
+This repository contains a machine learning model for landmark recognition developed by ABISEK KAMTHAN R S. The model is trained on the dataset obtained from the Kaggle competition: Landmark Recognition 2020.

 ## Overview